This service provides support to families of children aged 0 to 5 who have disabilities or complex medical needs.

 - Three or more specialist health/education professionals involved (or referred to).

-- Parent/carer gives permission for Early Support to be involved.
+- Parent/carer gives consent for Early Support to be involved.

 - Family in need of regular input to increase resilience and improve child's outcomes due to significant social, financial, health and/or community challenges.